Last Updated on November 30, 2023

 Overview of No Medical Exam Life Insurance for Diabetics

 The no medical exam policy saves you from undergoing any medical tests and procedures like- Blood Sugar Test, EKG, Urine Test or BP Test.
+So, if you are the person having diabetes without insurance, you still need not perform any medical exam.

 As stated in the traditionally underwritten policies you are required to share your past medical and diabetes history of 5 years or as required with an assessment of the severity of the condition and the information is underwritten.
 In addition to having a life insurance underwriter review your health records, you’ll also need to have a blood and urine specimen collected from an examiner.
 Your lab results are then shared with the life insurance company.